Ordisoftware/Hebrew-Calendar/README.md

 ## Changelog

-#### In progress - Version 6.1
+#### 2020.12.27 - Version 6.1

-- Add bookmarks backup/restore.
+- Add date bookmarks backup/restore.
-- Add export celebrations board.
-- Add print celebrations board.
-- Add option to go to today on main form popup else keep last cursor.
+- Add option to go to today when main form popup else keep the selected.
 - Fix a strange behavior when resizing celebrations board from the top or left, and un-maximize.
 - Fix export dialog that has print image orientation option always enabled.
+- Fix navigation form that doesn't ballon when app is started hidden.
 - Code refactoring.
 - Update web links.